molan-git/harbour-tooter-b/README.md

 ## About
 Tooter is a Mastodon client for [Sailfish OS](https://sailfishos.org).

+**Update 2023: The current development repository is https://github.com/poetaster/harbour-tooter.
+Please contribute there.**

 This fork is being used to further develop and maintain the Tooter app by dysko ([harbour-tooter](https://github.com/dysk0/harbour-tooter)).

 * Releases from this repository (Tooter β from release branch *master*) can be found on [OpenRepos.net](https://openrepos.net/content/molan/tooter-v)